SpielerNogard/klinklang-public/README.md

 `proxy_file` The name of the file, from which the accounts should be loaded, can be deleted
 - format is `ip:port`. if you add a `/rotating` behind the proxy for example: `ip:port/rotating` the proxy will be marked as rotating

-`license` Your license key, if not given the program will give you a prompt `show_total_accounts` set it to true, if the total count of generated accounts should be shown `headless` : `true` is the default, set it to `false` if you want to see the browser window, nice for debugging Example if your machines ip should be used `names_generator` set to `true`to use more realisitc usernames `account_password` if set all accounts will have the same password, if not a new random password will be generated `mail_prefix` if set klinklang will generate accounts using the plus technique.
-This will generate emails like `{prefix}+{username}@{domain}`
+`license` Your license key, if not given the program will give you a prompt <br>
+`show_total_accounts` set it to true, if the total count of generated accounts should be shown <br>
+`headless` : `true` is the default, set it to `false` if you want to see the browser window, nice for debugging Example if your machines ip should be used <br>
+`names_generator` set to `true`to use more realisitc usernames <br>
+`account_password` if set all accounts will have the same password, if not a new random password will be generated <br>
+`mail_prefix` if set klinklang will generate accounts using the plus technique.
+This will generate emails like `{prefix}+{username}@{domain}` <br>
-`proxy_region` : if set klinklang will not search for the region of the proxy, it will use the given region for account information
+`proxy_region` : if set klinklang will not search for the region of the proxy, it will use the given region for account information <br>
-`random_subdomain`: if set to true, klinklang will generate random subdomains for every account, for this your domain should support a catch all
+`random_subdomain`: if set to true, klinklang will generate random subdomains for every account, for this your domain should support a catch all <br>
-`subdomain_length`: default 32 set the length of your random subdomain
+`subdomain_length`: default 32 set the length of your random subdomain <br>
 ```yaml
 database:
   database_name: klinklang